Rick Martel: Can-Am Connection (1986–1987)

-In 1986, Martel returned to the WWF, with his tag team partner Tom Zenk.
+In October 1986, Martel returned to the WWF, with his tag team partner Tom Zenk.
 They were billed as The Can-Am Connection.
 The Can-Am Connection had been formed by Martel in the Montreal-based Lutte Internationale in 1986.
 Zenk was the boyfriend of Martel's sister-in-law, and had been introduced to Martel in the AWA by Curt Hennig.
+They also worked for All Japan Pro Wrestling in the fall of 1986.
 The Can-Am Connection with their youthful looks and high energy in-ring performances quickly garnered the affection of fans, and they looked likely to win the WWF Tag Team Title in the near future.
 At WrestleMania III in front of 93,173 fans at the Pontiac Silverdome, The Cam-Am connection defeated Ace Cowboy Bob Orton and The Magnificent Muraco in the opening match, when Martel pinned Muraco with a flying cross-body helped by what commentator Gorilla Monsoon called "a schoolboy trip from behind" by Zenk.
 They split shortly afterward; Zenk claimed Martel had secretly negotiated an individual contract worth three times more than his partner's contract (traditionally, tag teams are paid roughly equal salaries).